Saturday, April 14, 2012

 1942: Tony Burrows, who sang lead for Edison Lighthouse, White Plains, the Pipkins and Brotherhood of Man (all four groups were in the British Top Ten at once in 1970), was born in Exeter, Devon, England.

-1945: Ritchie Blackmore, elite guitarist of Deep Purple, Rainbow and Blackmore's Night, was born in Weston-suepr Mare, Somerset, England.
+1945: Ritchie Blackmore, elite guitarist of Deep Purple, Rainbow and Blackmore's Night, was born in Weston-super Mare, Somerset, England.

-1946: Patrick Fairley of Marmalade ("Reflections of My Life")
+1946: Patrick Fairley of Marmalade ("Reflections Of My Life") was born in Glasgow, Scotland.

-1949: Dennis Bryon of Amen Corner, who worked with the Bee Gees in the 70's and 80's
+1949: Dennis Bryon of Amen Corner, who worked with the Bee Gees in the 70's and 80's, was born in Cardiff, Wales.

 The #28 Guitarist of the Rock Era: Glenn Tipton